 Take care of the essentials

 Make sure you are getting enough sleep and getting enough protein, fiber, vitamins and minerals.
 I tend to lose my temper way more often if I’m low on blood sugar.
-But, get a little protein in me, and it’s smooth sailing.
+But get a little protein in me, and it’s smooth sailing.

 Focus on the mind and spirit, too

 Depending on your spiritual tradition, engage in a routine of meditation or prayer.
-Practice yoga – or just sit quietly for awhile.
+Practice yoga or just sit quietly for awhile.
 Developing peace of mind is a skill that will serve you well your whole life through.
-Take a meditation class, and learn techniques to help you get control over your monkey mind.
+Take a meditation class and learn techniques to help you get control over your monkey mind.

 Instead of ruminating, find something fun, engaging, and constructive to do.
-Try to laugh (or laugh at yourself.)
+Try to laugh or even laugh at yourself.
 Watch a funny movie or read a blog that always make you laugh.
 When you lighten up, it’s a lot easier to keep your cool.

 Take a day off

 I always know I really need a day off when I fight like crazy to not take one.
 If I can force myself to take an entire day away from my work, I always come back more calm, assured, and filled with fresh ideas.

 Diaphragmatic breathing helps you alleviate your stress in the moment and it gives you a minute or two to calm down, often just long enough for you to assess the situation and help you regain your sense of control.

 In a good belly breath, your belly will actually rise and fall.
 To practice, put your hand on your belly.
 Inhale through your nose and see if your hand rises as you breathe in.
 Hold the breath for a few counts and slowly breathe out.

 Reflect on quotes that can help you calm your mind

 “You are the sky.
-Everything else – it’s just the weather.”
-Pema Chodron
+Everything else – it’s just the weather.” -Pema Chodron

-“A mind at peace, a mind centered and not focused on harming others, is stronger than any physical force in the universe.”
-Wayne Dyer
+“A mind at peace, a mind centered and not focused on harming others, is stronger than any physical force in the universe.” -Wayne Dyer

 “It is useless to force the rhythms of life.
 If I live with the anxiety to go fast, I will not live well.
 My addiction to speed will make me sick.
 The art of living is about learning how to give time to each and every thing.
 If I have sacrificed my life to speed, then that is impossible.
 Ultimately, slow means to take the time to reflect.
 It means to take the time to think.
-With calm, you arrive everywhere.”
-Carlos Petrini (Founder of the Slow Food movement)
+With calm, you arrive everywhere.” -Carlos Petrini, Founder of the Slow Food movement

 “One important reason to stay calm is that calm parents hear more.
-Low-key, accepting parents are the ones whose children keep talking.”
-Mary Pipher
+Low-key, accepting parents are the ones whose children keep talking.”-Mary Pipher

 “Remain calm, serene, always in command of yourself.
-You will then find out how easy it is to get along.”
-Paramahansa Yogananda
+You will then find out how easy it is to get along.”-Paramahansa Yogananda